Montrose Coastal Erosion Project

 This includes the construction of two rock groynes.
 Rock groynes are rock armour structures that reduce the movement of sand on the beach, encouraging beach nourishment.

-Additional short-term works are now being investigated to provide direct dune defenses, including specially engineered large sand bags.
+Additional short-term works to provide direct dune defences, with the installation of specially engineered large sand bags, are now complete .

 Why dune restoration?